 - Insurers must cover routine medical costs if a person participates in a clinical trial for cancer or other life-threatening diseases.
 Insurance plans also can’t put annual dollar limits on essential health benefits.

 - Individuals who can afford it must have basic health insurance coverage, referred to in the ACA as “minimum essential coverage.”

-- Exchanges, which will begin enrollment on October 1, 2013, are expected to start operating in every state.
+- Exchanges, which began coverage January 1, 2014, are operating in every state.

 - Individuals and families who need help affording coverage may have access to financial assistance when they shop in the new health insurance exchanges.

 - + Where can a person find more information about the ACA, including detailed timeline information?

 The Kansas Insurance Department has established its own site to answer ACA questions here at insureKS.org or call the department’s toll-free hotline at 800-432-2484.

 For more detailed information about the ACA and its key provisions, visit the federal government’s website at www.healthcare.gov or call 1-800-318-2596 (TTY: 1-855-889-4325).